-Panpapanpalya 2018 will be one of the world’s largest gatherings of dancers, dance educators, and artists of all ages, generating new thoughts and ideas for dance learning and teaching in the 21st century.
+Panpapanpalya 2018 was one of the world’s largest gatherings of dancers, dance educators, and artists of all ages, generating new thoughts and ideas for dance learning and teaching in the 21st century.

-Panpapanpalya 2018 will be centered on four interwoven themes: dance, gathering, generations, learning.
+Panpapanpalya 2018 was centered on four interwoven themes: dance, gathering, generations, learning.

 These themes, summarised by the Aboriginal Kaurna word Panpapanpalya, honour Australia’s rich Aboriginal and Torres Strait Islander dance practices, as well as indigenous dance cultures from around the world.

-Babies, young children, school and university students, dance artists, community and cultural workers, parents and carers, as well as educators, will be involved as participants and presenters coming from diverse backgrounds and countries all over the world.
+Over 900 babies, young children, school and university students, dance artists, community and cultural workers, parents and carers, as well as educators, were involved as participants and presenters coming from diverse backgrounds and countries all over the world.

-The congress will include intercultural dance experiences across generations and new learning through presentations, social interaction and debate.
+The congress included intercultural dance experiences across generations and new learning through presentations, social interaction and debate.

 Hosted by the University of South Australia